RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/README.md

 ## Future Research: Transition to Non-Binary Computing

 The isolation-first design philosophy positions CIBOS as an ideal foundation for computing systems that move beyond binary logic.
 The mathematical isolation model at CIBOS's core is hardware-agnostic.
-Isolation boundaries, event-driven coordination, lane-based execution, and weighted entropy selection remain valid regardless of the underlying computational substrate.
+Isolation boundaries, event-driven coordination, lane-based execution, and weighted entropy dispatch remain valid regardless of the underlying computational substrate.

 Future research areas include integration with non-binary computing substrates, implementation of programming interfaces appropriate for non-binary execution models, and exploration of how quantum-like properties that CIBOS achieves through software may have natural hardware expressions in non-binary substrates.
-Non-binary substrates may also require languages designed for their execution models — research into appropriate non-binary programming paradigms and transition pathways from current Rust implementations represents a future development area.

 ---